hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 > **Tab completion is your friend!** It helps prevent spelling mistakes, and speeds up the process of typing in the full command.

-#### Wild cards
+### Wild cards

 Navigate to the `~/unix_lesson/raw_fastq` directory.
 This directory contains FASTQ files from a next-generation sequencing dataset.

-The '*' character is a shortcut for "everything".
+The "*" character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command:

 ```bash
 $ ls *fq
 ```

 This lists every file that ends with a `fq`.
-This command:
+Try this command:

 ```bash
 $ ls /usr/bin/*.sh
 ```

-Lists every file in `/usr/bin` that ends in the characters `.sh`.
+This lists every file in `/usr/bin` directory that ends in the characters `.sh`. "*" can be placed anywhere in your pattern.
+For example:

 ```bash
 $ ls Mov10*fq
 ```

-lists only the files that begin with 'Mov10' and end with 'fq'
+This lists only the files that begin with 'Mov10' and end with `fq`.

 So how does this actually work?
-The shell (bash) considers an asterisk "*" to be a wildcard character that can be used to substitute for any other single character or a string of characters.
+The shell (bash) considers an asterisk "*" to be a wildcard character that can match one or more occurrences of any character, including no character.

 > An asterisk/star is only one of the many wildcards in UNIX, but this is the most powerful one and we will be using this one the most for our exercises.